clipo/network-drift/README.md

  In addition, drift in small populations often leads to rapid loss of diversity and richness in variation.

  The effect of drift on the frequency of traits in a population can be easily simulated.
-For example, compare drift over time in a population of varying size (Figure 4).
+For example, compare drift over time in a population of varying size (Figs. 1 and 2).
 In each simulation, traits are initially present in 50% of individuals.
  For each population size, we track the changing frequency of traits when replication is purely subject to sampling (i.e., no selection or other biases).
 The smaller the population, the greater the chance that traits will be eliminated.
  Of interest here are the relative rates of change for traits going to zero.
 While any trait in any population size has a